andreacfromtheapp/elm_vite_tailwind_template/README.md

 *"The most popular, free and open-source Tailwind CSS component library"*.

-[Daisy UI](https://daisyui.com/) is a pure Tailwind CSS classes component library, aiming to work on all frameworks.
-This makes Elm integration possible and very easy to to use.
+[Daisy UI](https://daisyui.com/): a Tailwind CSS classes component library, aiming to work on all frameworks.
+The CSS nature of Daisy UI makes Elm integration possible and a breeze to use.
 Examples included:

 - the whole page is a Daisy UI [hero](https://daisyui.com/components/hero/) section
 - the counter buttons are Daisy UI [buttons](https://daisyui.com/components/button/)